If you want to change your life you have to raise your standards. ~ Tony Robbins

+You can also make more money by making yourself invaluable and ask for what you deserve.
 Being invaluable means doing extraordinary work.
 Constantly seek opportunities to learn and improve your work.
 Keep making progress and don’t settle for average work.

 When you raise your work standards, you get a better outcome.
 As a result, you love your work.
 Average work leads to lousy results, and that’s when we hate our work.

 We only get what we believe that we deserve.
 Raise the bar, raise your standards and you will receive a better outcome. ~ Joel Brown

 Develop a strong work ethic, keep your commitments and over-deliver to stand out from the crowd.
 Find your strengths and develop upon them to provide value to the world.
 Average work will be replaced by machines.
 Develop creativity and thinking skills to secure your place in the future workforce.

 Refuse to lower your standards to accommodate those who refuse to raise theirs. ~ Mandy Hale

 Meeting new people is great.
 However, if you’re not careful about people who you surround yourself with most of the time, you may get stuck in mediocre or stereotypical thinking patterns.
 Don’t lower your standards to fit in with other people.
 Find people who raise the bar and help you improve.